Taxis in Lima

 Lima is so full of taxis that it feels like every second car is a taxi.
 Finding one shouldn’t be an issue.
 Registered drivers can be contacted by phone or found at taxi stands, such as the one outside the Sheraton in Central Lima or LarcoMar shopping mall in Miraflores.
 Travellers should take into account that registered taxis cost about 30% more but are a lot safer.
 Hopping directly into the taxi before you have agreed on a price is not a wise move.
 If you don’t find the driver or his car trustworthy, it’s better to politely say goodbye.

-Drivers often wait outside popular tourist areas, the airport and major landmarks and honk the horn to make you notice them.
+Drivers often wait outside popular tourist areas, the airport and major landmarks and often honk the horn to make you notice them.
 They can also be called by phone or booked in advance.
 Unfortunately, most of them have neither a taximeter nor GPS, so unless you head to a well-known destination or can give instructions to the driver, we’d recommend using a taxi app instead of just hailing a random cab in the street.
 You can use Uber, Cabify or Easy Taxi.

-- At night, it is highly advisable to call registered taxis for safety, which are recognisable by the license number on their side.
+- At night, it is highly advisable to call registered taxis for safety, which are recognisable by the license number on the side of the vehicle.

 - Don’t get into the taxi before you have asked and negotiated the price, especially if this is your first time travelling to Lima.